Vivekanand-R/AI-Product-Framework/README.md

 1. **“Success Theater”:** Presentations often exaggerate wins, masking product failures or market feedback.
 Cut through the theater, focusing on hard truths to drive meaningful improvement.

-2. **The Difference Between MVP and MLP (Minimum Lovable Product)** - MVPs test feasibility, but products only succeed when users love them.
-Aim beyond bare functionality — design products that spark emotional engagement.
+2. **The Difference Between MVP** - MVPs test feasibility, but products only succeed when users likes them.
+Aim beyond bare functionality — design products that spark engagement.

 3. **The Illusion of “Data-Driven” Decisions:** Data rarely speaks clearly — it's messy, biased, and incomplete.
 Balance data with intuition, qualitative insights, and context, rather than hiding behind dashboards.

-4. **“Shiny Object Syndrome” from the C-Suite:** Senior executives often get distracted by new trends (AI, Web3, etc.).
-Filter noise from real opportunities, guiding leadership back to strategic focus without killing enthusiasm.
+4. **“Shiny Object Syndrome”:**  Team often get distracted by new trends (AI, Web3, etc.).
+Filter noise from real opportunities, guiding leadership back to strategic focus without dropping enthusiasm.

 5. **Product-Market Fit is a Moving Target** - Continuously validate fit, not assuming it's "locked in.

-6. **Roadmaps Are Political Documents:** Influenced by internal power dynamics, revenue pressures, and external optics.
+6. **Roadmaps:** Influenced by internal power dynamics, revenue pressures, and external optics.
 Craft roadmaps that manage expectations while protecting the product vision.

-7. **The Hidden Cost of Technical Debt:** Tech debt silently slows down future development, increases bugs, and kills velocity.
+7. **The Hidden Cost of Technical Debt:** Tech debt silently slows down future development, increases bugs, and destroys velocity.

 8. **The Build-First Bias:** Shipping features does not equal delivering value.
 Organizations confuse output with outcomes, falling into the "build bias" — where teams keep building without validating impact.